VariableDeclared/Mask_RCNN/README.md

 # Acknowledgements
 This repository heavily reuses code from the amazing [tensorflow Mask RCNN implementation](https://github.com/matterport/Mask_RCNN) by [@waleedka](https://github.com/waleedka/).
 Many thanks to all the contributors of that project.
+You are encouraged to checkout [https://github.com/matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN) for documentation on many other aspects of this code.

 <<<<<<< HEAD
 The training schedule, learning rate, and other parameters should be set in `samples/coco/coco.py`.